How that insane chariot race in the new 'Ben-Hur' was shot with almost no CGI

 The lack of computer graphics in the sequence was something Bekmambetov pushed for.
 And the inspiration for it came from a project he produced, “Hardcore Henry.”

-The unique action movie feels like a video game, with a point of view that comes entirely from a man who’s trying to save his wife from a warlord.
+The unique action movie, currently in theatres, feels like a video game, with a point of view that comes entirely from a man who’s trying to save his wife from a warlord.

 “You really feel you’re in that chariot driving it,” Bekmambetov said of the “Ben-Hur” scene.